-Note that if your coverage includes the language "where required by written contract" your company will need to have a contract with 1800 M Street Owner, LP or will need to modify your contract with your client to include the Landlord as an additional insured.
+Note that if your coverage includes the language "where required by written contract" your company will need to have a contract with 1800 M Street Owner, LP and/or Columbia Property Trust Services, LLC, and/or Columbia Property Trust, Inc. or will need to modify your contract with your client to include the Landlord as an additional insured.